locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 - Try to actively learn the concept/skill being taught in the training materials
 - If you would be so kind, provide feedback on what worked and where the training materials could be improved

+**Your feedback in the form of comments on the post or DMs to the publishers is greatly appreciate.**

 ## Reflection

 **Once you've finished with this assignment, reflect on leadership based upon your experiences this week.**